Skip to main content

 Japan Visa Fee by Visa Type: Single, Double, and Multiple Entry

-Japan offers three main entry types for short-stay tourist and business visas: single entry, double entry, and multiple entry.
-The fee differs for each type, and the right choice depends on your travel itinerary — specifically whether you plan to re-enter Japan during the validity period, for example by taking a side trip to South Korea, Taiwan, or Hong Kong.
+Japan’s short-stay visa fee schedule is set around single-entry and multiple-entry visas (plus transit).
+The right choice depends on your travel itinerary — specifically whether you plan to re-enter Japan during the validity period, for example by taking a side trip to South Korea, Taiwan, or Hong Kong, for which you would need a multiple-entry visa.

 Japan Visa Fee by Entry Type — Standard Nationalities